 Vets usually advise against using plastic bowls as they can be easily scratched and chewed by dogs.
-These tiny crevices and scratches accumulate minute food particles which can become a favorable environment for harmful pathogens.
+These tiny crevices and scratches accumulate minute food particles, which can create a favorable environment for harmful pathogens.

 However, some high-quality plastic bowls are scratch-resistant and heavy.
-This solves the problem of scratching or chewing and dragging of the bowl by your dog respectively.
+This solves the problem of your dog scratching or chewing and dragging the bowl by your dog respectively.
 Some dogs develop rashes and red skin around the mouth due to certain chemicals present in dog bowls.
-So, if you decide to go with the plastic bowls, choose one which is of superior quality and non-toxic.
+So, if you decide to go with the plastic bowls, choose one that is of superior quality and non-toxic.

 These are easy-to-clean, shiny, and comparatively heavy bowls.
 The chances of getting scratches are negligible for ceramic material.
 These stoneware bowls are easily breakable so you have to be sure you don’t drop them.